isomerpages/gb-assist/pages/solutionrepo/solution298.md

 N.A. for non-SMEs

 #### Things to Note
+More than or equal to quipment must meet the following specifications:
+- Approx 8 - 12 cartons per minute, depending on carton's size and material
+- Tape width 2  or 3 , depending on customer?s needs (optional)
+- Cardboard temporary stock, 50 to 70 pc (optional)

+Additional criteria:
-More than or equal to 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+- =30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+- The purchase of pre-owned/used equipment is not supportable.

+No change in vendor allowed

 #### Contact Information
-Cloud Comrade Pte Ltd<br>www.cloudcomrade.info/gsuite<br>Email: timothy@cloudcomrade.com<br>Tel: +65 9154 3288
+N.A.

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.